10 Resolutions To Tame Angry, Defiant Children

-- Do you avoid saying "no" because you don't want the melt-down?
+- Do you avoid saying "no" because you don't want the meltdown?

 - Do you end up yelling because you didn't say "no" and then feeling guilty about it?

-Here are 10 *new* resolutions for you to use to help you avoid having angry and disrespectful children all in the spirit of "an ounce of prevention is worth a pound of cure."
+You can make a change that will make a HUGE difference in your family this year by focusing on ONE of the following "resolutions" to help you avoid having angry and disrespectful children all in the spirit of "an ounce of prevention is worth a pound of cure."